|

 - VAUGHAN:

-Welsh surname transferred to forename use, itself from
+Welsh surname transferred to forename use, derived from the personal name Vaughn,

 meaning "little."